1. Sisley’s early years

 Love and War

 Though Sisley’s family were affluent, the Franco-Prussian war of 1870-71 disrupted William’s business and drove the family into financial ruin.
 He died shortly after.
-Sisley fled to London to escape the war and it was during this time that he embarked upon a full-time career as a painter.
+Sisley fled to London to escape the war, just like Monet and Camille Pissarro, and it was during this time that he embarked upon a full-time career as a painter.

 Most of his works from before this period, when he was an art student, have now been lost.
-His house in Paris was occupied by Prussian troops during the war and ransacked.
+His house on the outskirts of Paris was occupied by Prussian troops during the war and ransacked.

 2. Sisley’s Île-de-France paintings